Scenario-Wise Rec: A Multi-Scenario Recommendation Benchmark: Benchmarking for Multi-Scenario Recommendation

-\begin{itemize}[leftmargin=*] \item \textbf{Shared Bottom}~\citep{caruana1997multitask}: The Shared Bottom model uses a shared network to learn common representations for different tasks and applies separate towers for task-specific modeling.
-It is commonly used in multi-scenario recommendations by treating different scenarios as distinct tasks~\citep{sheng2021one,wang2022causalint}.
+\item \textbf{Shared Bottom}~\cite{caruana1997multitask}: The Shared Bottom model is an approach for multi-task recommendation tasks.
+It learns a shared representation with a shared network to capture the latent patterns.
+Afterward, different network towers are applied to different tasks for task-specific modeling.
+In MSR, it has also been applied as a commonly used baseline by treating different scenarios as different recommendation tasks~\cite{sheng2021one,wang2022causalint}.

-\item \textbf{MMoE}~\citep{ma2018modeling}: The Multi-gate Mixture-of-Experts (MMoE) model uses multiple expert networks and gating networks to control connections between experts and task-specific networks.
-This model is effectively applied in multi-scenario recommendations by treating different scenarios as tasks.
+\item \textbf{MMoE}~\cite{ma2018modeling}: The Multi-gate Mixture-of-Experts (MMoE) model is a widely adopted approach for multi-task learning.
+It utilizes multiple expert networks as foundational structure, along with several gating networks that regulate the connections between the experts.
+By explicitly modeling the relationships between tasks, MMoE delivers enhanced performance.
+Similar to other multi-task models, MMoE can be extended to multi-scenario recommendations by treating distinct scenarios as separate recommendation tasks.

-\item \textbf{PLE}~\citep{tang2020progressive}: The Progressive Layered Extraction (PLE) model mitigates negative transfer and handles complex task correlations in multi-task learning.
-PLE is particularly effective in multi-scenario recommendations, as it separates shared and task-specific components while employing a progressive routing mechanism.

-\item \textbf{STAR}~\citep{sheng2021one}: The Star Topology Adaptive Recommender (STAR) model integrates a shared network for common features and scenario-specific networks tailored to each scenario.
-This approach enhances both CTR and RPM in Alibaba's advertising system by learning shared and scenario-specific parameters.

-\item \textbf{SAR-Net}~\citep{shen2021sar}: The Scenario-Aware Ranking Network (SAR-Net) by Alibaba leverages specific attention modules for scenario, item, and user behavior features.
-It handles biased logs through scenario-specific expert networks and a multi-scenario gating module, demonstrating effectiveness in multi-scenario recommendations.

-\item \textbf{M2M}~\citep{zhang2022leaving}: The Multi-Scenario Multi-Task Meta-Learning (M2M) model captures inter-scenario correlations using a meta unit and meta attention module.
-It enhances scenario-specific feature representation and is effective for multi-scenario CTR prediction.

-\item \textbf{AdaSparse}~\citep{yang2022adasparse}: AdaSparse adapts to scenario-specific sparse structures for multi-scenario CTR prediction by utilizing a lightweight network as a pruner to eliminate redundant information.
-It demonstrates significant improvements on both public datasets and within Alibaba's advertising system.

-\item \textbf{ADL}~\citep{li2023adl}: The Adaptive Distribution Learning Framework~(ADL) focuses on multi-scenario CTR prediction with a hierarchical structure that includes clustering and classification.
-It captures commonalities and distinctions among distributions, demonstrating effectiveness in both public and industrial datasets.

-\item \textbf{EPNet \& PPNet}~\citep{chang2023pepnet}: PPNet and EPNet, part of the Parameter and Embedding Personalized Network (PEPNet), handle multi-task recommendations under multi-scenario settings.
-EPNet fuses features with different importance for users, while PPNet modifies parameters for different tasks.
-These models explore the impact of personalized modifications in multi-scenario recommendations.

-\item \textbf{HAMUR}~\citep{li2023hamur}: The Hyper Adapter for Multi-Domain Recommendation (HAMUR) is proposed to introduce adapters~\citep{rebuffi2017learning} for multi-domain recommendation (MSR) tasks.
-The adapters are domain-specific, while a shared hyper-network captures domain commonalities dynamically across different domains.